thierrymarianne/attending-sommet-altruisme-re/README.md

  - 12:18 - We need to discuss what is happening regarding what is related to violence in families
    - to develop a Nation-wide conscience?
-   - There are many initiatives going in the direction of anonymously collected of data, regarding physical abuse happening in Bhutan [...]
+   - There are many initiatives going in the direction of anonymously collected of data, regarding physical abuse happening in Bhutan for instance [...]
      Victims of domestic abuse should have a place where to go to [...]
    - [...]
-Not sure that primitives societies were that happy ... - Tshering Tobgay Many people could be anxious about many things but being blissfully
+Not sure that primitives societies were that happy ... - Tshering Tobgay Many people could be anxious about many things but being blissfully content nonetheless
      - could bring a sense of contentment,
      - to live a more enlightened life
    - [...]
 Economies have grown as never before in many countries, Where / when do we stop when we want to keep growing economically?
      [...] as we've seen growth as the very single objective so far.
- - 12:26 - Last word:  Many people say happiness is a "hard work",
+ - 12:26 - Last word:  Many people say happiness is a `"hard work"`,
     and so is economic progress.
     R. Sinimale didn't give up for 2 years so that this event (Sommet de l'altruisme) would come to life,
     which is an instance of what is feasible in accordance with many people